pitfail/pitfail-reports/report1/report1.rst

 **Facebook Listener**

-*Definition*: Provides an interface for users to interact with PitFail via Facebook.
+*Definition*: Provides an interface for users to interact with Pitfail via Facebook.

 *Responsibilities:*

- - Listens to wall posts on PitFail Page and maintains a connection with Facebook.com
+ - Listens to wall posts on Pitfail Page and maintains a connection with Facebook.com
  - Delegates the wall posts with requests to buy/sell to the interpreter
  - Receives responses from the interpreter and sends them as a response to the Wall posts as comments.